-Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these provide provided ership fails or services via arrangements lacking governance.
+Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these p provided v ership fails or services via arrangements lacking governance.
 Relationships Claw back of Unforeseen a Council Censure by a Adverse impa Glen Chipp Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
 Structured reporting back to designated Select Committee.
-No significant issues to date.
+Members can request No significant issues to date.
 However, some concern exists about the working of the North Essex Parking Partnership.
-Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
-Glen Chipp No significant impacts on service delivery or Council reputation from any partnership failures.
-Quarterly None Members can request representatives on outside bodies to report to Full Council.
-Internal Audit condo audit of partnership gave a rating of sub assurance. s and Service areas need to ensure their own risk registers cover any significant partnerships they are involved with.
+Internal Audit conducted an Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
+Service areas need to Glen Chipp No significant impacts on service delivery or Council reputation from any partnership failures.
+Quarterly None representatives on outside bodies to report to Full Council. audit of partnership gave a rating of sub assurance. ensure their own risk registers cover any significant partnerships they are involved with.